RMGiroux/notes/proposal.md

 ####Make More Methods in Commonly Used Components Out-Of-Line

 For this problem, we care mainly about inline methods which contain `BSLS_ASSERT_SAFE` checks.

+[Here's](./methodSizes.md) a summary of inline methods in string, hashtable, and vector, with the size of the program code (minus whitespace and comments) and the number of safe asserts in each method.

 ####Move Common SAFE Asserts and Sets of SAFE Asserts Into Out-Of-Line Private Methods